Ludwig Kaiser

-Marcel Barthel (born 8 July 1990) is a German professional wrestler.
-As of 2017, he is signed to WWE, where he performs on the Raw brand and in partner promotion Lucha Libre AAA Worldwide (AAA), as the masked luchador El Grande Americano.
-He is the leader of the Los Americanos stable.
+Marcel Barthel (born 8 July 1990), better known by his ring name Ludwig Kaiser, is a German professional wrestler.
+As of 2017, he is signed to WWE, where he performs on the Raw brand and in sister promotion Lucha Libre AAA Worldwide (AAA), as the second incarnation of the masked wrestler El Grande Americano, and is the AAA Mega Champion in his first reign.
+He is also the leader of the Los Americanos stable.

-Barthel previously wrestled under the ring name Axel Dieter Jr. in Germany, most notably for Westside Xtreme Wrestling (wXw), where he became a two-time World Tag Team Champion and one-time Unified World Wrestling Champion.
-He also wrestled in the UK for Progress Wrestling.
-He signed with WWE in 2017 and was assigned to NXT under his real name, Marcel Barthel, joining the Imperium stable where he won the NXT Tag Team Championship twice with Fabian Aichner.
-Imperium was moved to the main roster on SmackDown in 2022 where Barthel was renamed as Ludwig Kaiser, and then moved to Raw in 2023.
-From early 2025, Chad Gable had originally portrayed El Grande Americano, but due to injury, Barthel assumed the role on June 30, 2025.
-As Americano, Barthel is a former one-time WWE Speed Champion, a reign he had inherited when he took over the role from Gable.
+A second-generation wrestler, Barthel was trained by his father and debuted under the ring name Axel Dieter Jr. for Westside Xtreme Wrestling (wXw), where he became a two-time World Tag Team Champion and one-time Unified World Wrestling Champion.
+He signed with WWE in 2017 and was assigned to NXT under his real name, joining the Imperium stable where he won the NXT Tag Team Championship twice with Fabian Aichner.
+Imperium was moved to the main roster in 2022 where Barthel was renamed as Ludwig Kaiser.
+Due to injury, Barthel took over the role of El Grande Americano from Chad Gable in 2025.
+As Americano, Barthel is a former one-time WWE Speed Champion.

 Early life

-Marcel Barthel was born 8 July 1990 in Pinneberg, Germany.
+Marcel Barthel was born 8 July 1990 in Pinneberg, Schleswig-Holstein, which was then part of West Germany prior to reunification two months later.
 He is a second-generation professional wrestler; his father, Axel Dieter (1933–2015), was later at ringside for his championship win in Westside Xtreme Wrestling (wXw) when he became one-half of the wXw World Tag Team Champions.
 His father was also a child soldier during World War II, fighting first for Nazi Germany before defecting to France, all before he was 12 years old.
 He later joined the French Foreign Legion.